mlhartme/stool/client/documentation.md

 ### Quick Tour

-For setup instructions, please read the respective section below.
-The following assumes that Stool is properly set up.

 Here's an example what you can do with Stool.

+You generally invoke Stool from the command `sc` followed by a Stool command and arguments for the respective command.

+Open a terminal and run

+    sc context

+to see available contexts, i.e. places where you can host stages.
+Notes:
+*  if you get an `command not found: sc` error message: Stool is not installed on your machine.
+   Please refer to the install section below.
+*  if you get an `client configuration not found` error message: Stool is properly installed on your machine, but it's not yet set-up (i.e. configured).
+Please run `sc setup` and follow the instructions.

+Choose one of the available contexts by running

+    sc context <yourcontext>

+Depending on your context you'll be asked to authenticate.

-Enter a source directory with a readily built Web application of yours - or get a sample application with
+Enter a source directory with a readily built Web application of yours (i.e. `cd` into the directory) - or get a sample application with

     git clone ssh://git@github.com/mlhartme/hellowar.git
     cd hellowar
     mvn clean package

-Run

-    sc context

-to see available contexts, i.e. places where you can host stages.
-Choose one of them by running

-    sc context <yourcontext>

-Depending on the context you choose you'll be asked to authenticate.

 Create a new stage with